penpot/penpot-export/README.md

 ### Package Structure

-- [**packages/penpot-css-export**](./packages/penpot-css-export/): This package contains the CLI tool written in TypeScript.
+- [**packages/penpot-export**](./packages/penpot-export/): This package contains the CLI tool written in TypeScript.
 This is where the primary tool code resides.
 - [**packages/demo**](./packages/demo/): This package serves as a demonstration environment.
 You can run the `pce` command within this package to test out implementations in development.

 ### Local Development

-For the "demo" package to utilize the local version of the `pce` command you're developing, it's essential first to compile the TypeScript code from the "penpot-css-export" package.
+For the "demo" package to utilize the local version of the `pce` command you're developing, it's essential first to compile the TypeScript code from the "penpot-export" package.

 ### Handy Commands